 Educator and Student Partnerships

 We were able to utilize existing research-practice partnerships (RPPs) with Denver Public Schools (DPS) and a new partnership with St. Vrain Valley School District (SVVSD).
 These relationships have been nurtured and cultivated by team members through other current and prior NSF awards.
 We also strategically partnered with the inquiryHub, which is a project that helps develop curriculum that promotes inquiry and computational thinking.
 We weren’t able to collect data in schools during our first year (2020) due to COVID, but due to our strategic partnership, we were able to leverage an existing curriculum unit called sensor immersion that was being implemented by DPS teachers and impacted over 1000 students.
 Fortunately, in 2021, we worked with teachers over the summer to co-design a new curriculum unit on AI in games and conducted professional learning sessions around the implementation of a version of Sensor Immersion enhanced for collaborative learning.
-Then throughout the 2021 school year, more than 20 iSAT staff, students, and volunteers supported teachers in implementing the curriculum while collecting hundreds of hours of classroom audiovisual data from about 1350 students.
 This work was completed during the ongoing pandemic and we owe our success to these valiant efforts.